firefrei/docker-snapcast/README.md

 - [Snapcast](https://github.com/badaix/snapcast) server
 - AirPlay (via [shairport-sync](https://github.com/mikebrady/shairport-sync) with dbus-and avahi-daemon) as snapcast source
 - Spotify (via [librespot](https://github.com/librespot-org/librespot)) as snapcast source
-- NGINX to provide a HTTPS-secured connection to the Snapweb UI (HTTP-only is directly provided by Snapcast)
+- NGINX to provide a HTTPS-secured connection to the Snapweb UI (HTTP-only is directly provided by Snapcast) [optional]
 - Supervisord to manage and observe all processes in the container
 - A root-less container environment based on Alpine Linux